gofr-dev/gofr/docs/quick-start/observability/page.md

 ## Tracing

-{% new-tab-link title="Tracing" href="https://opentelemetry.io/docs/concepts/signals/#traces" /%} is a powerful tool for gaining insights into your application's behaviour, identifying bottlenecks, and improving system performance.
+{% new-tab-link title="Tracing" href="https://opentelemetry.io/docs/concepts/signals/#traces" /%} is a powerful tool for gaining insights into your application's behavior, identifying bottlenecks, and improving system performance.
 A trace is a tree of spans.
 It is a collective of observable signals showing the path of work through a system.
 A trace on its own is distinguishable by a `TraceID`.